usaid-cs/yesterday-i-learned/js-ecmascript-6.md

 - If you have the balls to have a [class extends `null`](https://github.com/denysdovhan/wtfjs#function-is-not-function), be prepared to see unexpected behaviours ("function is not a function").
 - Neither `a = 5` nor `a: 5` is/are valid syntax directly inside a class.
 Some compilers might interpret that as `constructor() {this.a = 5}` though.
 (But `a = 5` is valid syntax for TypeScript...)
 - You call a superclass's constructor method using `super()`, but you can only call a superclass's constructor like that in `constructor`s.
 You also cannot call a constructor by name, i.e. `SomeClass.constructor()`, or `new SomeClass.constructor()`.
 [See source](sources/0004.js).
 In other words, you can only use `super()` for `constructor`, and you can only use `super.foo()` for other methods.
-- Classes can have [`#staticMembers`](https://www.sitepoint.com/javascript-private-class-fields/).
+- Classes can have [`#privateStaticMembers`](https://www.sitepoint.com/javascript-private-class-fields/).
 You haven't used it because it is supposed to come out in ES2019.
+Accessing a `#privateMember` gives you `SyntaxError` instead of the more common `TypeError` (for when something is supposedly undefined).

 ## [Proxies](http://ariya.ofilabs.com/2013/07/es6-and-proxy.html)